3D and AR Basics: A Quickstart Guide for IT Teams

 “We can build it in-house.”

 Technology is changing rapidly, and outdated viewers may not work with new 3D model standards.
+Unless you have 3D graphics experts in house dedicated to your platform, you should outsource the 3D viewer and conversion services.

 “They’re all the same.”